Antiprotozoals for Giardiasis

-- American Academy of Pediatrics (2009).
-Giardia intestinalis infections (giardiasis).
-In LK Pickering et al., eds., Red Book: 2009 Report of the Committee on Infectious Diseases, 28th ed., pp. 303–305.
+- American Academy of Pediatrics (2012).
+Giardia intestinalis (formerly giardia lamblia and giardia duodenalis) infections.
+In LK Pickering et al., eds., Red Book: 2012 Report of the Committee on Infectious Diseases, 29th ed., pp. 333–335.
 Elk Grove Village, IL: American Academy of Pediatrics.

 Last Revised: May 14, 2012

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.